PantehaK/GBM_patient_scRNAseq/README.md

 ## Software

 R 4.x with Seurat v5, harmony, DoubletFinder, hdWGCNA, WGCNA, enrichR, circlize, VennDiagram, pheatmap, tidyverse.
 Exact versions are printed by `sessionInfo()` at the end of `07_correlation_analysis.R`.
-[ADD renv.lock or version table]

 ## Citation

-[ADD]